 The trails owned and maintained by NPS are a small component of the overall trail system that exists in the Reserve.
-National Park Service trails include a portion of the bluff trail (approximately 3⁄4 mile, including the spur to Buttercup Hill); a trail linking the County's Kettles Trail to the Prairie Overlook (approximately 1⁄4 mile); and a short trail from the Prairie Wayside to an overlook of Ebey's Prairie (less than 1⁄4 mile); and the Ridge Trail connecting the Prairie Wayside with the Bluff Trail (approximately 3⁄4 mile).
+National Park Service trails include a portion of the bluff trail (approximately 3⁄4 mile, including the spur to Buttercup Hill); a trail linking the County's Kettles Trail to the Prairie Overlook (approximately 1⁄4 mile); and a short trail from the Prairie Wayside to a viewpoint at Ebey's Prairie (less than 1⁄4 mile); and the Ridge Trail, a private/public partnership project connecting the Prairie Overlook with the Bluff Trail (approximately 3⁄4 mile).
 These are unpaved trails and range in width from approximately 18 to 48 inches.

-Buildings, Facilities, and NPS-owned Properties
+Buildings, Facilities, and NPSowned Properties

 The Reserve has ten primary buildings and many smaller outbuildings and agriculture structures owned by the National Park Service.
-In the vicinity of Ebey's Prairie is the Reserve's administration building, also known as the Cottage, a former
+In the vicinity of Ebey's Prairie is the Reserve's administration building, also known as the Cottage, a former Sheep Barn and Machine Shed, the historic Jacob Ebey House and Blockhouse, the historic Ferry